 Compliance with Laws

 The Corporation is subject to complex laws and regulations that are frequently in a state of change.
 Directors, officers and employees are expected to make reasonable efforts to become familiar with laws affecting their activities and to be diligent about compliance with these laws.
-If in doubt, employees are encouraged to consult their supervisors and, in the case of directors and officers.
+If in doubt, employees are encouraged to consult their supervisors and, in the case of directors and officers, General Council.

-Accountable management has long been an intrinsic corporate value and a guiding principle closely linked to the Corporation’s long-term sustainable growth.
-The Corporation’s Corporate Social Responsibility Statement reflects the Corporation’s commitment to acting responsibly and provides guidance to our investment professionals on corporate social responsibility issues.
+Accountable management is an intrinsic corporate value and a guiding principle closely linked to the Corporation’s long-term sustainable growth.
+The Corporation’s Corporate Social Responsibility Statement reflects the Corporation’s commitment to acting responsibly and provides guidance to our team on corporate social responsibility issues.

 The Corporation expects its directors, officers, employees, and contractors to deal with all parties in good faith, in the context of a competitive business environment, while complying with applicable legal obligations.